2013 Food City 250: Qualifying

-Qualifying was held on Friday, August 23, at 3:40 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Friday, August 23, at 3:40 p.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.

 Kyle Busch of Joe Gibbs Racing would win the pole, setting a time of 15.354 and an average speed of 124.971 mph.

 Eight drivers would fail to qualify: Joey Gase, Kevin Lepage, David Starr, Carl Long, Michael McDowell, Mike Harmon, Martin Roy, and Morgan Shepherd.